 Current UK guidelines for cochlear implantation were established in 2009 NICE guidance (National Institute for Health and Care Excellence, 2009).
 This requires patients to have severe-profound hearing loss and inadequate benefit from acoustic hearing aids, as illustrated in Figure 1: eligible patients have >90 dB hearing loss at 2 and 4 kHz unaided (audiometric criteria), and a Bamford-Kowal-Bench (BKB) sentence score of <50% at 70 dB SPL in best aided conditions (functional criteria).

-The role of implants in patients with hearing which does not meet these criteria, but who exhibit dead regions, has only very recently started to be explored (Moualed, Humphries, & Ramsden, 2018).
-Given that pure tone audiograms are falsely reassuring for patients with dead regions and may over-represent true cochlear reserve, our practice has been to offer TEN testing to such patients, and to offer cochlear implantation to those with subsequently detected dead regions (Figure 2).
+The role of implants in patients with hearing thresholds which do not meet these criteria, but test positive for DRs, has only very recently started to be explored (Moualed, Humphries, & Ramsden, 2018).
+Given that pure tone audiograms are falsely reassuring for patients with DRs and may over-represent true cochlear reserve, our practice has been to offer TEN testing to such patients, and to offer cochlear implantation to those with subsequently detected DRs (Figure 2).

-To evaluate how TEN testing can aid in decision-making for CI, the outcomes of patients eligible through conventional UK criteria were compared against those who only qualified based on our extended, TENS-incorporated criteria.
+To evaluate how TEN testing can aid in decision-making for CI, the outcomes of patients eligible through conventional UK criteria were compared against those who only qualified based on our extended, TEN-incorporated criteria (termed ‘extended criteria’).

 Materials and Methods